-A couple of days ago I wrote this long post on how to use American Express Membership Rewards points.
+A couple of days ago I wrote this long article on how to use American Express Membership Rewards points.

-A reader pointed out that I had forgotten to mention the ability to transfer Amex MR points to Eurostar, an omission I have now corrected.
+A reader pointed out that I had forgotten to mention the ability to transfer Amex Membership Rewards points to Eurostar, an omission I have now corrected.

 - Standard Class – 900 Eurostar points (13,500 Membership Rewards points)